Yuniel2020/memento/README.md

             - Delete 'Selected-item'
          - If 'add entry' is selected:
             - Add entry
-   3.4.
-If there isn't content in db

-   3. Test
+   2.4.
+If there isn't content in db, add-entry mode will be activated 2.5.
+The log-out function will log out user and delete all activity (account and entries)

-   4. Deploy
+3. Deploy